bensondevs/flexavi/docs/Owner/Cost.md

 ### 0. About
 -------------------------------------------------------

 According to main document, the company can do recording about the cost happen in each event such as `appointment`, `worklist` or event `workday`.
+Because of that `cost` instance can have relationships with more than one `costables` (eg: `Appointment`, `Worklist`, `Workday`).

-Say that we have a cost that recorded to an `appointment` which attached into a `worklist`, then the cost under `appointment` must be attached into `worklist` as well.
+Say that we have a cost that recorded to an `appointment` which attached into a `worklist`, when we record a cost to `appointment`, defaultly, it will also be attached to the parent in which in this case is `worklist`.
 This goes up to `workday` because a `worklist` is recorded under `workday`.
+But there is a configuration in API where the attachment to parent can be cancelled.

+Each relationship with `costable` will be used to calculate the `costable` costs and revenues.
+Only the attached costs will be included in calculation.
+The unattached cost will be excluded from calculation even though the `cost` instance is still exists in database.

+Defaultly, the costs that no longer have relationship with `costable` will be deleted forever.

 -------------------------------------------------------
 ### 1. Populate Costs